- Sleep Products

-Causes of hip pain (as listed by the Mayo Clinic) include the following:
+Causes of hip pain include the following:

 Sleep position is important for individuals that experience the conditions described above, or other conditions that cause hip pain.
 Choosing the best position can alleviate pain and pressure symptoms, while choosing the wrong position will merely exacerbate these conditions.